bruno-delfino1995/kateto/docs/usage.md

 # Usage

-KCT consists of a CLI which acts upon a specific directory structure named [Kubernetes Configuration Package][kcp].
+Kateto consists of a CLI which acts upon a specific directory structure named [Kubernetes Configuration Package][kcp].
 Here we describe the commands in depth, but remember that there's always `--help` there for you.
 If you're looking for what you can use within your package, check out the [package documentation][kcp]

 <a name="compile"></a>